peteradrichem/Xul/docs/xml_source.rst

 XML source
 ==========

-The Xul scripts require an XML source to operate on.
+Xul scripts require an XML source to operate on.
 An XML source can be a local file, an URL (HTTP or FTP) or a pipe.